 - Read the Environment Effects Act 1978.

 Once the EES is completed and released for public comment, the Minister provides an Assessment to the relevant decision-makers.
 There are also opportunities for community involvement at certain stages of the process.

-The Department coordinates the process, implementing the Ministerial Guidelines that set out the processes and requirements under the Environment Effects Act.
-A summary of how the process works under these guidelines is available on this page, or the full document can be downloaded below:
+The Department coordinates the process, implementing Ministerial guidelines that set out the processes and requirements under the Environment Effects Act.
+A summary of how the process works under these guidelines is available on this page, or the full documents can be downloaded below: